José Parodi

-Silvio José del Rosario Parodi Rojas (30 August 1932 – 22 August 2006) was a football player and coach from Paraguay.
+Silvio José del Rosario Parodi Rojas (30 August 1932 – 22 August 2006) was a Paraguayan football player and coach.

 Parodi was born in Luque.
 He played for Sportivo Luqueño, Calcio Padova, Genoa, UD Las Palmas, Nîmes Olympique and FC Mulhouse.
 After retiring from football as a player he became a coach and his first managerial job was for the French side FC Mulhouse.

-He died in August 2006 and was buried in his native town of Luque.
+Parodi died on 22 August 2006, at the age of 73.
+He was buried in his native town of Luque.